 - Personal identity suggests the same person who begins the art work project is the same person who finished the artwork, therefore the author of the artwork .

 - Personal identity suggests travel over distance entails the sameness of identity at the beginning to end.

 - These accounts suggest a philosophical bias to the ego theory of what it is to be a person.

 Ego theory verses Bundle theory

-- person persists as a mental thing- a soul, or spirit
+- human being persists as a mental thing- a soul, or spirit

 - a human is a material thing but has a supervening series of mental states or events- a person, social identity.

 Art object as ego or bundle theory